kateFrontend/kateFrontend/README.md

-- 💞️ Learning code daily is the best thing I have ever made for myself and I truly love it
+- 💞️ Learning code daily is the best thing I have ever made for myself and I love it so much
 - 👀 I am interested in web development, web design, website and application development
 - 🌱 I’m currently learning JavaScript, React, Redux, Node
 - 💬 I speak French, English, Russian and Romanian